nih-at/libzip/.github/ISSUE_TEMPLATE/bug-report.md

 **To Reproduce**
 Short program or code snippet that reproduces the problem.

+**libzip Version**
+Version of libzip or revision repository used.

 **Operating System**
-Operationg system and version, used compiler.
+Operating system and version, used compiler.

 **Test Files**
 If applicable, attach and describe zip archives that trigger the problem.